-Unless the bank has agreed upfront to accept a short sale, which is rare, no one knows for certain -- not the buyer's agent, not the listing agent nor the seller -- if a short sale offer will be accepted or rejected by the bank.
+Unless the bank has agreed on upfront to accept a short sale, which is rare, no one knows for certain -- not the buyer's agent, not the listing agent nor the seller -- if a short sale offer will be accepted or rejected by the bank.
 Simply because a listing is advertised as a short sale does not mean it is a short sale.
 It means the listing agent and seller hope it will sell as a short sale and the bank will take the offer.

 Short Sale List Prices

-The list price of a short sale home generally has very little bearing on the actual price a bank may accept.
+The list price of a short sale home generally has little bearing on the actual price a bank may accept.
 The list price may be too high to attract an offer or too low for the bank to accept.
 Some agents advertise short sales at unbelievable prices, in hopes a buyer will be enticed to submit an offer.
 Moreover, just because the seller may accept the offer does not mean the bank will agree to take a short sale.

 Short Sale Definition

 Short sales happen when a bank agrees to accept less than the amount of the mortgage the seller owes to the bank.
 The home could appear to be above water, but if after the fees to sell are deducted, plus the mortgage, the funds are short, then it falls into short sale territory.
 Two loans or one loan may encumber the property.
 If it has two loans, both lenders must agree to accept a short sale.